-- co-ordinate provision for children with special educational needs - attend area SENCO network meetings and training as appropriate. - monitor - o support plans for pupils with special educational needs - those in receipt of SEND support from the schools devolved budget, - those in receipt of High Needs funding - those with Education Health and Care plans - report regularly to the head and the governors - liaise with the school's SEND Governor, keeping them informed of current issues regarding provision for those with Special Educational Needs (nationally, locally and within school). - liaise with, and advise, teachers - advise on the graduated approach to providing SEND support. - meet with each teacher to review and revise learning outcomes for all vulnerable learners in their class - Regularly evaluate the impact and effectiveness of all additional interventions for all learners (including those with special educational needs). - liaise with, advise and facilitate training for all classroom staff - be aware of the provision in the Local Offer - oversee the records on all children with Special Educational Needs - liaise with the relevant Designated Teacher where a looked after pupil has SEND - advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - liaise with parents of pupils with SEND - liaise with other schools, health and social care professionals, and independent or voluntary bodies - be a key point of contact with external agencies, especially the local authority and its support services - carry out referral procedures to the Local Authority to request High Needs funding and/or an Education Health and Care Plan when it is deemed that a pupil has a special educational need which will requires significant support - liaise with potential next providers of education to ensure a pupil and their parents are informed about their options - oversee the smooth running of transition arrangements and transfer of information for Year 6 pupils - work with the Headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements. - implement a programme of Annual Review for all pupils with an Education Health and Care Plan - prepare information and documentation for Annual reviews and chair and/or minute the meetings as required. - review the school's SEND policy annually.
+- co-ordinate provision for children with special educational needs - attend training as appropriate report monitor:

+- o support plans for children with special educational needs - o those in receipt of SEND support from the schools notional budget - those with Education Health and Care Plans (EHCP) - report regularly to the headteacher and the governors - liaise with the school's SEND Governor, keeping them informed of current issues regarding provision for those with Special Educational Needs (nationally, locally and within school) - liaise with, and advise, teachers - advise on the graduated approach to providing SEND support. - meet with each teacher to review and revise learning outcomes for all vulnerable learners in their class - regularly evaluate the impact and effectiveness of all additional interventions for all learners (including those with special educational needs) - liaise with, advise and facilitate training for all classroom staff - be aware of the provision in the Local Offer - oversee the records on all children with Special Educational Needs - liaise with the relevant Designated Teacher where a looked after child has SEND - advise on the deployment of the school's delegated notional budget and other resources to meet a child's needs effectively - liaise with parents of children with SEND - liaise with other schools, health and social care professionals, and independent or voluntary bodies - be a key point of contact with external agencies, especially the local authority and its support services - carry out referral procedures to the Local Authority to request an Education Health and Care Plan when it is deemed that a child has a special educational need which requires significant support - liaise with potential next providers of education to ensure a child and their parents are informed about their options - oversee the smooth running of transition arrangements and transfer of information for Year 6 children

+- work with the headteacher and school governors to ensure that the school meets it's responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - implement a programme of Annual Review for all children with an Education Health and Care Plan - prepare information and documentation for annual reviews - review the school's SEND policy annually

-Class teachers
+Class Teachers

-Class teachers are responsible and accountable for the progress and development of all the pupils in their class.
+Class teachers are responsible and accountable for the progress and development of all the children in their class.

 Class teachers will

-- deliver high quality teaching, - adapted teaching and learning strategies as required - meet regularly with the SENCO - through careful record keeping and assessments, identify which pupils who may be facing barriers to learning - record, review and adjust interventions and additional strategies employed - seek advice from SENCO on anything SEND related - be familiar with the school's SEND Policy and procedures for identification, monitoring and supporting pupils with SEND. - ensure effective deployment of resources, including teaching assistants to maximise outcomes for all children in their class. - write and review class and individual provision maps concerning children in their class. - liaise closely with parents of children with SEND
+- deliver high quality teaching - adapt teaching and learning strategies as required - meet regularly with the SENDCO - through careful record keeping and assessments, identify which children may be facing barriers to learning - record, review and adjust interventions and additional strategies employed - seek advice from the SENDCO on anything SEND related - be familiar with the school's SEND Policy and procedures for identification, monitoring and supporting children with SEND - ensure effective deployment of resources, including teaching assistants, to maximise outcomes for all children in their class - write and review class and individual provision maps concerning children in their class - liaise closely with parents of children with SEND